microsoft/MLOpsPython/docs/getting_started.md

 ## Next Steps: Integrating your project

-* The provided pipeline definition YAML files are a sample starting point, which you should tailor to your processes and environment.
 * Follow the [bootstrap instructions](../bootstrap/README.md) to create a starting point for your project use case.
-* Use the [Convert ML experimental code to production code](https://docs.microsoft.com/azure/machine-learning/tutorial-convert-ml-experiment-to-production#use-your-own-model-with-mlopspython-code-template) tutorial that explains how to bring your machine learning code on top of this template.
+This guide includes information on bringing your own code to this template.
 * You may want to use [Azure DevOps self-hosted agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser#install) to speed up your ML pipeline execution.
 The Docker container image for the ML pipeline is sizable, and having it cached on the agent between runs can trim several minutes from your runs.
-* You can install additional Conda or pip packages by modifying the YAML environment configurations under the `diabetes_regression` directory.
-Make sure to use fixed version numbers for all packages to ensure reproducibility, and use the same versions across environments.
 * Edit the pipeline definition to remove unused stages.
 For example, if you're deploying to ACI and AKS only, delete the unused `Deploy_Webapp` stage.
 * Consider enabling [manual approvals](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/approvals) before the deployment stages.